Convalescent plasma (kon-vuh-LES-unt PLAZ-muh) therapy uses blood from people who've recovered from an illness to help others recover.

 - Lung damage and difficulty breathing

-- Transmission of infections, including HIV and hepatitis B and C
+- Infections such as HIV and hepatitis B and C

 What you can expect

-Your doctor may consider you a candidate for convalescent plasma therapy if you're seriously ill with COVID-19 in the hospital.
-Your doctor will decide if it will be beneficial for you and may enroll you in the treatment program.
-If you or a family member has questions about convalescent plasma therapy, ask your doctor.
+Your doctor may consider convalescent plasma therapy if you're in the hospital with COVID-19.
+If you have questions about convalescent plasma therapy, ask your doctor.

 Your doctor will order convalescent plasma that is compatible with your blood type from your hospital's local blood supplier.